Sometimes, the best way to save money is to go big and do something unbelievable, something totally out-there, and maybe even downright crazy.

 - November to July: No buying household goods or consumer goods, no buying services of any kind (meals out, haircuts, taxis, etc.)

-Geoff and Julie told Forbes this August that, between the two of them, they saved over $55,000 during their Buy Nothing Year.
+Geoff and Julie told Forbes in August 2014 that, between the two of them, they saved over $55,000 during their Buy Nothing Year.